 Panel trucks are cargo vans that are used to deliver products to consumers.
 They are slightly smaller than a tractor-trailer, but they must be operated with more care than a traditional passenger car.
 There are no windows, which means that a driver has less visibility with regard to other drivers, pedestrians, and cyclists sharing the road.
 A panel truck accident can be devastating to anyone around it.
 Not all Los Angeles truck accident lawyers understand the ins and outs of recovering damages from a truck driver or their employer.
-At Sharifi Firm, PLC, our experienced attorneys are ready to help.Injuries Caused by Panel Truck Accidents
+At Sharifi Firm, APC, our experienced attorneys are ready to help.Injuries Caused by Panel Truck Accidents

 It is increasingly common for consumers to utilize local and national delivery services on a daily basis.
 Many companies use panel trucks for efficiency purposes.
 Unfortunately, drivers may be under pressure to make timely deliveries or may not have the skill to drive these vehicles.
 They may be fatigued, inattentive, or aggravated.
 They may not check their blind spots or may stop suddenly when trying to locate their destination.

 Recovering from bone fractures, whiplash, spinal cord damage, traumatic brain injury, or back injuries can be painful and expensive.
 If you were injured in a panel truck accident, you may be able to hold the driver, the truck owner, or the employer of the driver liable for the accident under a theory of negligence.